Best IBS Medication OTC Options

 Loperamide

 Loperamide is a popular over-the-counter (OTC) medication that is commonly used to treat diarrhea.
-It works by slowing down the movement of the intestines, allowing for more water to be absorbed and resulting in firmer stools.
+It works by slowing intestinal motility, allowing more water to be absorbed and resulting in firmer stools.
 Loperamide is available in various forms, such as tablets, capsules, and liquid, making it convenient for different preferences and needs.

-It is important to note that while loperamide is effective in providing relief from acute diarrhea, it is not recommended for long-term use without consulting a healthcare professional.
+It is important to note that while loperamide is effective in relieving acute diarrhea, it is not recommended for long-term use without consulting a healthcare professional.
 If your symptoms persist or worsen, it is essential to seek medical advice.

 Bismuth Subsalicylate

 Bismuth subsalicylate is another OTC medication that can be used to treat diarrhea.
-It has both antidiarrheal and anti-inflammatory properties, providing relief from the symptoms associated with diarrhea, such as abdominal pain and cramping.
-Bismuth subsalicylate is available in a chewable tablet or liquid form, making it easy to use and administer.
+It has both antidiarrheal and anti-inflammatory properties, providing relief from symptoms of diarrhea, such as abdominal pain and cramping.
+Bismuth subsalicylate is available as a chewable tablet or liquid, making it easy to use and administer.

 When using bismuth subsalicylate, it is crucial to follow the recommended dosage and duration of use, as excessive or prolonged use can lead to side effects or interactions with other medications.
 If you are unsure or have any concerns, consult with a healthcare professional for guidance.